szkertesz/assets/team-intro-fe-dev.md

 Let's see Jeane's user journey on example.com.

 When Jeane visits example.com, __code is sent from a web server to her device of choice__: her phone, tablet, smart TV, smart watch or fridge.

 The code sent will __produce the user interface she sees in the browser__.
 This code is considered __front-end code__.
-Front-end developers focus on __building and designing the user interface (UI) and user experience (UX) of websites__ using this code.

-Let us take a look at my main responsibilities in my role, which could be organised around these main areas.

-__Reducing load times__, __enhancing interactivity__, and __ensuring accessibility for as many user as possible__.

-1. __The site should load quickly and allow the user, Jane, to start interacting with it as soon as possible__ (the latter aspect is measured with a metric called time to interactive).
+1. __To provide fast loading times, we try to optimise this code line by line and optimise every asset__

+   Pal and I collaborate on this multimedia optimisation effort.

    We use different __tools and metrics to measure and monitor loading performance__.
-The slide shows pagespeedinsights report, which can help identify bottlenecks and things requiring optimisation.
+   The slide shows a pagespeedinsights report, which can help identify bottlenecks and possible targets for optimisation.

-   __To provide fast loading times, we try to optimise every line of code and asset to ensure that Jeane's experience is seamless and snappy.__   Pal and I also collaborate on this optimisation effort.

-2. So, example.com __will need to become interactive and respond to events orchestrated by the user__, Jeane.
+3. So, example.com __will need to become interactive and respond to events orchestrated by the user__, Jeane.

-__We strive to make sure that every interaction feels reliable and pleasurable__.
-Whether she's clicking, scrolling, or tapping, it's gotta be as smooth as silk.
+   __Ideally, the interaction feels reliable and pleasurable__.

+   Whether she's clicking, scrolling, swiping or tapping, it's gotta be as smooth as silk.
-You can see a screenshot about the performance tab of Chrome dev tools, after recording a click event on why us page of example.com.

-3. __Accessibility is about making websites usable by as many people as possible, no matter what their ability or circumstances.__
+   We also have tools to measure runtime performance

-E.g. Jeane might be a visually impaired person, using a screenreader when visiting example.com.
+5. Jeane might be a visually impaired person, using a screenreader when visiting example.com.

    Or she might have a temporary disability - maybe a broken arm, or a baby held in one of his arms.
-She might have to navigate the site without using a mouse or whatever, by pressing the tab / Space / Enter / cursor keys.
+She might have to navigate the site without using a mouse but only a keyboard and one free hand.

-We can also think of web performance as a subset of accessibility, when we consider what device Jeane is using to access the site and the connection speed as well.
+   __Accessibility is about making websites usable by as many people as possible, no matter what their ability OR circumstances.__

-Imagine Jeane loading example.com using tethered mobile data on an ancient iPad while commuting home on public transportation.
-Depending on cell coverage, she might give up before it finishes loading, not accessing the site at all.
+   Imagine Jeane loading example.com using tethered mobile data on an ancient chinese tablet while commuting home on public transportation with poor cell coverage.
+She might give up before it finishes loading, not accessing the site at all.

+   In this example we might consider web performance as a subset of accessibility.

 ***